sumurillo/sumi-memory-game/README.md

 This caused so much more time, effort, and frustration one how to make the code the cleanest or more efficient.
 Definitely not a DRY code yet but, it worked out.

 <Technologies Used>
-Technologies that were used are HTML, CSS, and JavaScript with the assistance of google and my amazingly patient instructor.
+Technologies that were used are HTML5, CSS, and JavaScript with the assistance of google and my amazingly patient instructor.

 <Getting Started>